The Advanced Television Systems Committee (ATSC) launched Wednesday a

 said they would watch DTV outside the home, including at work and while

-one-third (36 percent) of respondents expressing interest in recent movies,
+with more than one-third (36 percent) of respondents expressing interest in

-premium sporting events, and other programming on a subscription or
+recent movies, premium sporting events, and other programming on a subscription

 "Traditional TV delivery methods do not satisfy to